LoganR333/UNH-IT718/Lab4-Cloud-functions/Azure/README.md

     --name return-uuid \
     --src functionapp.zip
 ```
-# Lab report
+## Lab report

-*Note: The function needs to remain available until the lab is graded.*
+> [!NOTE] The function needs to remain available until the lab is graded.*

 The functionapp URL is https://<your-function-name>azurewebsitea.net/api/<your-function-name>?

 Show screenshots of using wget from the cloud sheel and a browser fetch.
 ![cloudshell](Lab4-Azure-cli.png)
 ![browser](Lab4-Azure-browser.png)